The Art of The Kiss: How Auguste Rodin, Pablo Picasso and Others Did It

-The creator of this piece, Antonio Cannova (1757-1822), was an Italian sculptor who won wide acclaim for his funerary and mythological sculptures.
+The creator of this sculpture, Antonio Cannova (1757-1822), was an Italian sculptor who won wide acclaim for his funerary and mythological sculptures.
 He also lent his neoclassical style to portrait sculptures, including famous ones of people like Napoleon and George Washington.

-He often made copies of his successful works.
+He often made copies of his most successful works.
 There are at least two more copies of this kiss, which is said to have revived Psyche after one of her misfortunes.

-Auguste Rodin's naturalistic style was considered quite shocking and crude when it was first put on display.
+Auguste Rodin's naturalistic style was considered quite shocking and crude when it was first put on public display.

 The nude figure had long been an admired and accepted art form.
 Greek gods and goddesses had often been shown in all their unclothed and idealized glory.